-Audi Capital's corporate governance framework falls under an internal department called "Corporate Structure" which includes the Compliance/AML Function, the Risk function and corporate affairs.
+The Company's governance framework falls under an internal department called "Governance Structure" which includes the Compliance/AML Function, the Risk function and Corporate Affairs.

-"Corporate Structure" reports directly to the CEO with a dotted line to the Board of Directors and its committees.
+"Governance Structure" reports directly to the CEO/MD with a dotted line to the Board of Directors and its respective Committees.

-Audi Capital Risk Management function is independent from Business lines and has the responsibility of ensuring that risks across the Company are properly identified, measured, monitored, mitigated and reported to various stakeholders including the heads of business lines, senior management, Investment Committee and the Board of Directors.
+Risk Management function is independent from Business lines and has the responsibility of ensuring that risks across the Company are properly identified, measured, monitored, mitigated and reported to various stakeholders including the heads of business lines, Management, Investment Committee and the Board of Directors.

-Audi Capital has a risk framework whose purpose is to assist in managing risk effectively through the application and the embedment of the Risk Management Process (i.e. Risk identification, Risk Measurement, Risk Monitoring, Risk Mitigation & Control and Risk Reporting & Consultation) at all levels of the Company, including strategy, governance, people, culture, systems and risk architecture.
+The Company has a risk framework whose purpose is to assist in managing risk effectively through the application and the embedment of the Risk Management Process (i.e. Risk identification, Risk Measurement, Risk Monitoring, Risk Mitigation & Control and Risk Reporting & Consultation) at all levels of the Company, including strategy, governance, people, culture, systems and risk architecture.